 Both have non-detachable cables coming out of the same ear-cup.

 Signature/Bass/Treble.
-Right off the bat, the biggest differences in these 2 sets of headphones is their slightly different sound signature.
+Right off the bat, the biggest difference between these 2 sets of headphones is their slightly different sound signature.
 Both are pretty neutral, but the V6’s are more so than the 7506’s.
-However, the 7506’s have a slightly meatier bass, and are a bit more harsh and shrill/sibilant in the treble range.
+However, the 7506’s have a slightly meatier bass and are a bit more harsh and shrill/sibilant in the treble range.
 What does sibilant mean?
 I can attest to this because it was one of my main complaints with the 7506.
 Vocals sometimes have this tendency to sound “tinny” on the 7506 and I didn’t get that feeling from the V6.
 The V6’s give you more of a smooth, even sound, while the 7506’s can become quite fatiguing after a long listening session.
 The V6’s treble is definitely hot at times, but I don’t get the feeling that it’s shrill or harsh.
 It just simply becomes a bit too bright with certain recordings.
 As if there’s too much gain or something.
 I’d say 99% of the time it’s clean as a whistle.
 Keep in mind these differences are pretty subtle at the end of the day.
 A lot of people say they sound the exact same.
 That’s one battle that I’m not going to get into, because they may very well be right.
 It’s just not enough of a difference to really debate about.

 Wording.
-The V6’s say digital on the side of the ear-cup while the 7506’s say Professional.
+The V6’s say digital on the side of the ear-cup while the 7506’s say, Professional.
 This may not sound like a huge deal, but because of that “Professional” moniker, some are saying the customer support is better with the 7506’s.
-However, being that the V6’s are some of the most durable cans ever, you mostly likely will not have to contact them.
+However, being that the V6’s are some of the most durable cans ever, you most likely will not have to contact them.

 Jack.
 The V6 uses a silver headphone jack while the 7506 is gold plated.